 Bachelors of Fine Arts (BFA) - Art Education, The University of North Carolina at Greensboro Masters of Arts in Education (MAEd) - Art Education, East Carolina University Add On Licensure - Educational Administration, High Point University

 Mrs. Leigh Ann Little

-Leigh Ann Little is the Supervisor of Fine Arts for Guilford County Schools.
-Leigh Ann started her career in Visual Arts as a teacher at Northeast Guilford High where she was the Varsity Co-ed Swim Coach and served one year as an Administrative Intern while continuing to teach Visual Art.
+Leigh Ann Little is the Director of Fine Arts for Guilford County Schools.
+Leigh Ann started her career in Visual Arts as a teacher at Northeast Guilford High, where she was the Varsity Co-ed Swim Coach and served one year as an Administrative Intern while continuing to teach Visual Art.
 After seven years of teaching at Northeast, Leigh Ann moved to Eastern Guilford High to teach Visual Art and coach swimming.
 In 2015, she made the move to the district level as a Personalized Learning Coordinator with the goals of helping to improve teacher instruction by personalizing lessons to meet the needs of all students (similar to what arts teachers do every day!).

 In 2006, Leigh Ann received her Bachelor of Fine Arts in Art Education from the University of North Carolina at Greensboro.
 After a brief break from higher education, Leigh Ann completed her Master of Arts in Education with a concentration in Art Education from East Carolina University in 2009.
 Finally, in 2011, she completed a licensure add on in Educational Administration from High Point University.
 Leigh Ann resides in Greensboro, NC with her husband Justin.